EAS Today Archive

 The first reason for this is a joyful one.
 I am currently writing up the last pages of my Ph.D. dissertation.
 Although it will still need a few weeks of working day and night, I'm finally content with it, after messing around for almost three years with not much visible success.

 There is, however, a second reason.
 Celebrating the past 35 years would require me to look ahead too, but this is what I'm very afraid of.
-My grudge against Enterprise is growing every day.
-And it's not only the impossible technology, the abominable Akiraprise, or the boring sets that look like Voyager's interior with switches and buttons.
+My grudge against Enterprise is growing.
+And it's not only the impossible technology, the unfitting Akiraprise, or the boring sets that look like Voyager's interior with switches and buttons.
 My last hopes that the series could be something new and original are gone since I know the plot summaries of the first three regular episodes.
 They all seem to come straight from the replicator, with aliens, anomalies and dangerous planets of the week.
 Exactly what we have seen for 14 years in TNG and Voyager.
 They were both great series, but I'm not likely to enjoy the same stories in the wrong time.

-It's a very sad day.
+It's a sad day.
 I was still hoping that the patch that showed up in the Paramount studios was a fake, or that it depicted an Akira class because an image of the new Enterprise wasn't available or not yet to be published.
-It really hurt me when I saw that the Enterprise looks really like that.
+It hurt me when I saw that the Enterprise looks really like that.

 Nothing in life is for free - at least nothing you actually need.
 Even if you get something for free today, you will regret it tomorrow.
 It is obvious that there must be a catch to free (or inexpensive) webspace, which becomes clear at the latest when a huge banner ad ruins even the best web design.
 The trouble several webmasters including myself have encountered recently, however, is even worse.

-Virtualave/Hypermart are luring their users into a trap when they demand a credit card number in case the site traffic exceeds a ridiculously low limit of 500MB per month.
+Virtualave/Hypermart lure their users into a trap when they demand a credit card number in case the site traffic exceeds a ridiculously low limit of 500MB per month.
 MyToday, where I host my galleries, has frequent down times and a file size limit of only 200k per file.
 Geocities keeps deleting member accounts at random.
 Homestead, finally, has announced to several of its members that they will charge a fee for the once free service.
 The really mean thing about it is that all websites on Homestead will be irretrievably lost unless the fee is paid, because the sites only work on their server.

 The internet as a place to show and discover individuality, creativity and idealism doesn't exist any longer.
 It has become a marketplace where every free corner has to be filled with stock quotes, dating ads or other crap.
 Non-commercial websites, even if one pays for them, are only tolerated as platforms for banners and only if their traffic remains insignificant.